DeeptanshuM/learningDeepLearning/README.md

 - if evaluation metric is no longer rank ordering preferences between algorithm —> change evaluation metric or dev and test sets

 <i> **Defining a metric is step 1 and doing well on it is step 2 (orthogonalization)** </i>

+### Comparing to human-level performance

+Why human-level performance
+- accuracy surpasses human-level performance but never Bayes optimal error
+- if algorithm doesn’t perform as good humans —> get labeled data from human, gain insight from manual error analysis, better analysis of bias/variance

+Avoidable bias
+- if training error and dev error are greater than human error % than reduce bias else focus on reducing variance
+- think of human-level error as a proxy for Bayes error
+- avoidable bias (difference between human error % and training error) acknowledges that error can’t be less than Bayes error
+- variance is a measure of the difference in performance on training and dev sets

+Understanding human-level performance
+- human-level error should be a proxy for Bayes error —> so it should be as low as possible

+Surpassing human-level performance
+- once human-level performance is surpassed —> don’t know whether to focus on bias or variance reduction tactics & can’t rely on human generated labels
+- ML has significantly outperformed humans at problems that are not natural perception tasks

+***Improving your model performance***
+- 2 fundamental assumptions of supervised learning: 1.You can fit the training set pretty well (~ avoidable bias) & 2.
+The training set performance generalizes pretty well to the dev/test set (~ variance)
+- look at difference between human-level and training error as an estimate for avoidable bias ⋅⋅- Train bigger model
+⋅⋅- Train longer/better optimization algorithms (~ momentum, RMSprop, Adam)
+⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)
+- look at difference between training error and dev error as an estimate for variance ⋅⋅- More data
+⋅⋅- Regularization (L2, dropout, data augmentation)
+⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)